Cathay flight attendant says fired over Facebook posts on HK protests

 The airline has already fired four members of staff associated with the protests -- including two pilots.

-In a statement on Friday, Cathay Pacific's corporate affairs boss, James Tong, did not address the dismissal of flight attendant Sy.
+In a statement on Friday, Cathay Pacific's corporate affairs boss, James Tong, did not address Sy's dismissal.

 But he said: "Recent weeks have been most challenging for all of our people."